JohnKeysCloud/odin-computer-science/cyclone-hash-map/notes.md

   Collisions occur when different keys generate the same hash code, leading to a bucket that already contains a key-value pair.

 4. When is it a good time to grow our table?
-  If we are keeping track of the _capacity_ (the total number of buckets we have) and _load factor_ (which uses the capcity to determine when to grow the table), then we can grow our table when the load factor exceeds a certain threshold (e.g., 0.75 or, when our hash table has reached 75% capacity).
-This is the most common way to grow our table… preventing the number of nodes from exceeding the number of buckets.
+  If we are keeping track of the _capacity_ (the total number of buckets we have) and _load factor_ (which uses the capacity to determine when to grow the table), then we can grow our table when the load factor exceeds a certain threshold (e.g., 0.75 or, when our hash table has reached 75% capacity).
+This is the most common way to grow our table, preventing the number of nodes from exceeding the number of buckets.

 ### Conclusion
 There are many methods for mapping keys to buckets in a hash map.